razor-network/oracle-node/README.md

 ### Override Job and Adding Your Custom Jobs

-Jobs URLs are a placeholder for where to fetch values from.
+Jobs URLs are a placeholder from where to fetch values from.
 There is a chance that these URLs might either fail, or get razor nodes blacklisted, etc.
 You can override the existing job and also add your custom jobs by adding `assets.json` file in `.razor` directory so that razor-nodes can fetch data directly from the provided jobs.

 Shown below is an example of how your `assets.json` file should be -